 - intra-risk module diversification exists within the market risk module, the life underwriting risk module and the counterparty default risk module, e.g. within the market risk module, diversification benefit exists between the equity risk and interest rate risk.
 The SCR for each risk module shown in the above table is stated after the deduction of this diversification.
-It amounts to a total of £115 million across all three modules; and - inter-risk module diversification exists between the market risk module, the life underwriting risk module and the counterparty default risk module.
-This amounts to £130 million and is shown separately in the table above.
+It amounts to a total of £133 million across all three modules; and - inter-risk module diversification exists between the market risk module, the life underwriting risk module and the counterparty default risk module.
+This amounts to £155 million and is shown separately in the table above.

-The inter-risk module diversification benefit observed for year end 2023 has increased due to the increase in the SCR for each risk module.
+The inter-risk module diversification benefit observed for year end 2024 has increased due to the increase in the SCR for each risk module.

-There are net deferred tax liabilities on the Group Solvency II base balance sheet as at 31 December 2023.
+There are net deferred tax liabilities on the Group solvency base balance sheet as at 31 December 2024.
 The following individual deferred tax assets are netted against deferred tax liabilities within the QLPL balance sheet based on the relevant IFRS accounting standard (IAS 12):

-- £14 million DTA on the Risk Margin introduced by Solvency II; - £6 million DTA relating to historical trading losses brought forward; and - £4 million DTA relating to deferred acquisition expenses (spread over seven years for tax purposes).
+- £16 million DTA on the Risk Margin introduced by the UK Solvency II regime; - £6 million DTA relating to historical trading losses brought forward; and - £2 million DTA relating to deferred acquisition expenses (spread over seven years for tax purposes).

-All of the DTAs are recoverable through the reversal of taxable temporary differences on which the DTL is recognised on the Solvency II base balance sheet.
+All of the DTAs are recoverable through the reversal of taxable temporary differences on which the DTL is recognised on the base balance sheet for solvency purpose.

-The loss-absorbing capacity of deferred taxes ("LACDT") reduces the Group SCR by £163 million at 31 December 2023 (2022: £56 million).
-The amount of LACDT represents the reduction in its Solvency II balance sheet DTL to £nil under the 1-in-200 year stressed scenarios.
-Quilter has not recognised any net deferred tax assets or any tax carry backs under the 1-in-200 year stressed scenarios for the purpose of assessing the amount of LACDT.
+The loss-absorbing capacity of deferred taxes ("LACDT") reduces the Group SCR by £129 million at 31 December 2024 (2023: £163 million).
+The amount of LACDT represents the reduction in its DTL under the 1-in-200 year stressed scenario.
+Quilter has not recognised any net deferred tax assets or any tax carry backs under the 1-in-200 year stressed scenarios for the purpose of assessing the amount of LACDT